 Wat Arun opens daily from 8am until 5:30pm and tickets are THB100.

 Housed in a former palace for the family members of the Thai King.
 Built in 1782 and transformed into the Bangkok National Museum in 1926.
-Collections comprise Thai arts throughout history, as well as (pre)historical Thai artefacts.
+Collections comprise Thai arts throughout history, as well as (pre)historical Thai artifacts.
 The museum has several impressive buildings with, amongst others, Royal carriages and ancient Buddha images on display.

 Located just 500m North of the Bangkok Grand Palace the museum can easily be combined with a visit to the palace and the main temples.
 The museum opens from Wednesday to Sunday, admission is THB200.

 Do’s and Don’ts

 When visiting the Bangkok Grand Palace and temples you are expected to dress politely.
 Although some temples are lenient and don’t really enforce a dress code, the palace certainly does.

 Shoulders and belly should be covered.
 Men have to wear long trousers and women should cover their knees.
 No tight fitted leggings, ripped jeans or any clothing with holes in it.
 Also, no prints with Buddhist insulting texts or images.
 Short sleeved T-shirts are ok, as are sandals or flip-flops.

 If your your dress is not up to code and consequently your access is denied by the guards, they will lead you to a pavilion where you can rent a sarong for a small fee.